kunagpal/express-boilerplate/.github/CONTRIBUTING.md

 #### Labels
 This section lists the labels we use to help us track and manage issues and pull requests.
 Some are specific to express-boilerplate.
 GitHub search makes it easy to use labels for finding groups of issues or pull requests you're interested in.
-For example, you might be interested in open issues across express-boilerplate and all express-boilerplate-owned packages which are labeled as bugs, but still need to be reliably reproduced or perhaps open pull requests in express-boilerplate which haven't been reviewed yet.
+For example, you might be interested in open issues across express-boilerplate and all express-boilerplate-owned packages which are labelled as bugs, but still need to be reliably reproduced or perhaps open pull requests in express-boilerplate which haven't been reviewed yet.
 To help you find issues and pull requests, each label is listed with search links for finding open items with that label in express-boilerplate only and also across all express-boilerplate repositories.
 We encourage you to read about other search filters which will help you write more focused queries.